vandresen/DatabaseManager/README.md

 usual Github Fork-Pull Request process.

 ## Building the software
-The software is based on .NET 6 using Blazor using webassembly.
+The software is based on .NET 6 using Blazor webassembly.
 You should use Visual Studio 2022 or newer for building this.
-From Visual Studio you can publish this to Azure or to a local web server.
-You can also use Azure Devops to build and publish the software.
+You can also use Azure Devops to build the software.

+## Deployment
+One way to publish this is to use the publish option in Visual Studio.

 ## Datamodel
 The system does not ship with a data model.
 You must create a folder in your Azure File Storage called PPDM39.
 This is where you put the PPDM dll files that